A Tale of Three Tech Industry Warriors

 The second part of Enderle’s editorial is more interesting, because it’s not as obvious (Microsoft getting outmaneuvered by Apple in the mobile space is such an old story by now it’s practically bound in leather volumes).
 But Google’s vaunted Android program, for all its success, is showing some signs of suffering not from inattention, but resource-starvation.
 The big evidence from the editorial is Schmidt’s bragging that the Android initiative is profitable, while hardware vendors complain that Google is unpredictable, secretive, and unhelpful, and in particular aren’t doing enough to help their partners make money selling the Android platform.

 I’m not sure whether there’s enough evidence to definitively draw this conclusion, and even if it’s true that the hardware partners are having a hard time, I’m not sure that Google bears much of the blame.
-In a lot of cases, the telco carriers and/or hardware makers are digging their own graves by playing the same games that caused the mobile computing marketplace to stall for a decade: not paying enough attention to the overall user experience, filling devices with bloatware and creating artificial barriers to users enjoying the devices as they see fit, being lacksadasical about software updates (because out-of-date phones are more likely to spur hardware sales, they figure).
-And the harsh reality of the situation is that, Android being free, they’re all competiting against each other, with not much way to differentiate, and the ways that they choose to try to differentiate (custom UIs, custom apps) are in many cases, customer-hostile.
+In a lot of cases, the telco carriers and/or hardware makers are digging their own graves by playing the same games that caused the mobile computing marketplace to stall for a decade: not paying enough attention to the overall user experience, filling devices with bloatware, and creating artificial barriers to users enjoying the devices as they see fit, and being lackadaisical about software updates (because out-of-date phones are more likely to spur hardware sales, they figure).
+The harsh reality of the situation is that, Android being free, they’re all competing against each other, with not much way to differentiate, and the ways that they choose to try to differentiate (custom UIs, custom apps) are in many cases, customer-hostile.

-But I think it’s clear that if Google’s primary goal with Android is to make money for Google every quarter, they’re going to miss out on a lot of strategic long-term benefit.
+I think it’s clear, though, that if Google’s primary goal with Android is to make money for Google every quarter, they’re going to miss out on a lot of strategic long-term benefit.

 40 Comments